 - New designs for lamps

 - And many more we cannot even imagine today...

 Flexible OLEDs are already on the market, as are transparent OLEDs.
 The future will bring us much more exciting displays, so stay tuned!

 How do OLEDs work?

 An OLED is made by placing a series of organic thin films between two conductors.
 When electrical current is applied, a bright light is emitted.

 OLEDs are organic because they are made from carbon and hydrogen.
 There's no connection to organic food or farming - although OLEDs are very efficient and do not contain any bad metals - so it's a real green technology.

 Where can I find OLED displays today?

-	OLEDs are used in mobile devices today because they are thin, efficient

-	and bright.
-Obviously OLEDs carry a price premium over LCDs, but

-	companies are using these displays more and more.
-Here's our list of

-	products and gadgets with an OLED display.
+OLEDs are used in mobile devices today because they are thin, efficient and bright.
+OLEDs carry a price premium over LCDs, but companies are using these displays more and more as performance increases and prices decrease.
+Here's our list of products and gadgets with an OLED display.

 OLEDs aren't perfect.
-First of all, today it costs more to produce an

-	OLED than it does to produce an LCD - although this should hopefully

-	change in the future, as OLEDs has a potential to be even cheaper than

-	LCDs because of their simple design.
+First of all, today it costs more to produce an OLED than it does to produce an LCD - although this should hopefully change in the future, as OLEDs has a potential to be even cheaper than LCDs because of their simple design.